Your current location is set to United States. If this is incorrect, please change your location:

 Important Dates

-The MSSC and NBHRF aim to support a greater number of Postdoctoral Fellows by providing awards to outstanding individuals in New Brunswick who wish to commence, pursue or sustain their research program in the field of MS. This support will be delivered through the co-funding of top endMS Postdoctoral Fellow applications submitted to the annual competition of the MSSC.
-Awards will be co-funded (70/30) by MSSC and NBHRF.
+MSC and SHRF aim to support a greater number of postdoctoral fellows by providing awards to outstanding individuals in Saskatchewan who wish to commence, pursue or sustain their research program in the field of MS. This support will be delivered through the co-funding of excellent endMS Personnel Awards applications submitted to the annual competition of MSC.
+Awards will be co-funded by MSC and SHRF.
+Co-funded applications may be eligible to receive a $10,000 top-up from SHRF.

 Mechanisms of Support

-The co-funded support for studentship awards are one (1) year in length with an opportunity to be renewed, which is dependent upon the submission and approval of a renewal application to the MSSC.
+The co-funded support for postdoctoral fellowships is one (1) year in length with an opportunity to be renewed, which is dependent upon the submission and approval of a renewal application to the MS Canada.

 Program Eligibility